Please note that meetings are by invitation only. If you don’t have an invite and want one please contact us.

 Minutes of / matters arising from last meeting (5 mins)

-Times are approximations, for guidance only, but we will finish by 1 pm
+Times are approximations, for guidance only.
+In case of overrun, we will finish before 1.00pm

 It helps to confirm whether or not you can attend and/or suggest matters to be raised.